The Best Online Colleges and Universities of 2021

 Bachelor's degree options include accounting, health science, maritime studies, and psychology.
 Online master's degree options include accountancy, computer science, English, curriculum and instruction, political science, and healthcare administration.
 UWF's online criminal justice program is an accelerated bachelor's-to-master's program, which saves students 12 credits.

 Online courses at UWF typically run 8-16 weeks.
 Undergraduate degrees require up to 132 credits, and students typically complete their degrees in 2-4 years.

 Online College Ranking Guidelines

-Our ranking methodology includes a blend of data analysis and research (in areas such as academic excellence, strength of faculty, reputation, affordability, and range of degree programs), as well as the combined professional experience of our staff and Academic Advisory Board.
-All of the online colleges and universities listed are regionally accredited, nonprofit, and offer a range of online degree programs.
-Our goal is to identify and rank the best accredited online colleges available to ensure the greatest satisfaction among online students.
+Our ranking methodology combines data analysis and research into academic excellence, faculty, reputation, affordability, and range of degree programs.
+It is also reviewed by our Academic Advisory Board.
+All of these online colleges and universities are regionally accredited and nonprofit.
+Our goal is to list the best accredited online colleges to help online students.

 The motto of TheBestSchools.org is Finding the best school for you.
 Here is how we do it:

 The value of any ranking list of schools and/or degree programs depends on having a methodologically sound assessment of each school’s/program’s characteristics, especially insofar as these can be objectively measured.
 A college or university is a complex entity, with numerous factors to consider, and distilling these down to the place where meaningful comparisons can be made to form a defensible ranking list becomes part science and part art.